 The adage ‘preparation makes perfect’, may not be 100% accurate in healthcare information technology (‘HIT’) implementations.
 However, there is significant truth to ‘preparation makes better’.
-The evidence of thousands of HIT implementations shows that those who effectively organize prior to kicking off a large HIT project have demonstrable improvement in the project success.
+The evidence of thousands of HIT implementations shows that those which effectively organize prior to kickoff have a demonstrable improvement in project success.

 A key ingredient in the planning stage is to determine a set of guiding principles.
 Guiding principles are simple rules or value statements that help project teams make decisions when they are faced with a choice or when disagreements arise.